 The European Space Agency awards several postdoctoral fellowships each year.

-Applications are now solicited for fellowships in space science to begin in the fall of 2017.
-Preference will be given to applications submitted by candidates within five years of receiving their PhD.
+Applications are now solicited for fellowships in space science to begin in the fall of 2020.
+Preference will be given to applications submitted by candidates in an early stage of their career.
 Candidates not holding a PhD yet are encouraged to apply, but they must provide evidence of receiving their degree before starting the fellowship.

-ESA fellows are enrolled in ESA’s Social Security Scheme, which covers medical expenses, invalidity and death benefits.
+ESA fellows are enrolled in ESA’s Social Security Scheme, which covers medical expenses.
 A monthly deduction covers these short-term and long-term risks.

 More information on the ESA Research Fellowship programme in Space Science, on the conditions and eligibility, as well as the application form can retrieved from http://cosmos.esa.int/fellowship

-Questions on the scientific aspects of the ESA Fellowship in Space Science not answered in the above pages can be sent by e-mail to the fellowship coordinators, Dr. Oliver Jennrich or Dr. Bruno Altieri at the address firstname.lastname@example.org
+Questions on the scientific aspects of the ESA Fellowship in Space Science not answered in the above pages can be sent by e-mail to the fellowship coordinators, Dr. Oliver Jennrich or Dr. Jan-Uwe Ness at the address firstname.lastname@example.org